Tamagotchi: Film

-Video games

-In Call of Duty: Modern Warfare (2019), there is a purchasable item that is similar to a Tamagotchi in wristwatch form, called the Tomogunchi.
-The item contains a virtual animal that hatches and evolves through the player getting kills, winning matches, and completing other gameplay objectives.

-A Tamagotchi also appears as a character and item in Chibi-Robo!.
-It's a gift the player can give to Mr. Sanderson after completing the main story by following one of Captain Plankbeard's treasure maps..
-Chibi-Robo! was co-developed by Bandai, therefore allowing the product to appear without any legal issues.

-In the mobile online shooter Pixel Gun 3D, the game introduced a weapon in the “Summer Party” season called the Tamagotchi Revolver, a small pink gun of the Back Up category with a Tamagotchi on it.
-In the season, there is a mission in the Elite Challenges which requires the player to kill 90 players with the weapon in Team Fight mode.

 Anime

 A Japanese-only anime series called Anime TV de Hakken!!
 Tamagotchi (アニメ TVで発見!! たまごっち, lit.
 "Found on Anime TV!!
-Tamagotchi") aired from July 7, 1997 to March 21, 1998 on Fuji TV.
+Tamagotchi") aired from July 7, 1997, to March 21, 1998, on Fuji TV.

 In December 2007, Bandai Japan began airing Saa Ikō!
 Tamagotchi (さぁイコー！たまごっち) a week before the release of the first film.
 In December 2008, Bandai America dubbed the series, Let's Go!
 Tamagotchi, and began streaming it on YouTube in both English and Japanese, with captions for up to seven other languages.

 In 2009, another anime television series was announced, called Tamagotchi! (たまごっち!).
 It began in October 2009 and ended in March 2015.
-A short-lived English dub of the Tamagotchi anime aired in Australia on channel GO! from 2010 to 2014; only the first 26 episodes have been dubbed and have been repeated until 2014, when GO! took the anime out of their channel.
+A short-lived English dub of the Tamagotchi anime aired in Australia on channel GO! from 2010 to 2014; only the first 26 episodes have been dubbed, and were repeated until 2014, when GO! took the anime out of their channel.
 The anime has been dubbed in Tagalog in the Philippines, with said dub airing on GMA Network.
-There is also a dub in Taiwan airing on YoYo TV.
+There is also a dub in Taiwan that aired on YoYo TV.

-From November 23, 2013 to December 2014, Bandai America has been adapting the second Tamagotchi anime, Tamagotchi!
-Yume Kira Dream, into "webisodes" promoting the latest addition to the franchise outside Japan, Tamagotchi Friends.
+From November 23, 2013, to December 2014, Bandai America adapted the second Tamagotchi anime, Tamagotchi!
+Yume Kira Dream, into "webisodes" promoting the then-latest addition to the franchise outside Japan, Tamagotchi Friends.